shanuflash/Alignr/README.md

 ## Getting Started
-Clone the repository: git clone https://github.com/shanuflash/Alignr.git Install dependencies: Refer to the project's documentation (if available) for specific installation instructions.
+Clone the repository: git clone https://github.com/shanuflash/Alignr.git Install dependencies: Refer to the project's documentation for specific installation instructions.
 Run the application: Follow the instructions within the project's codebase to launch the Alignr system.

 ## Contributing